Valmiki – Author of Ramayana

 William Wordsworth, the celebrated English poet expresses poetry as,

-“Poetry is a spontanesous overflow of powerful feelings, takes its origin from emotions, recollected in tranquility” is a poem of
+“Poetry is a spontanesous overflow of powerful feelings, takes its origin from emotions, recollected in tranquility”

 This seems to fit aptly for the incident of Valmiki watching the Krauncha bird and the outcome being the first poem.